 Paws for Heroes Mission

-Our mission is to bring comfort and companionship to our military members, both active duty and veterans, by rescuing shelter dogs that have been carefully evaluated, selected and professionally trained for the purpose of providing emotional support and companionship.
+Our mission is to bring comfort and companionship to our veterans by rescuing shelter dogs that have been carefully evaluated, selected and professionally trained for the purpose of providing emotional support and companionship.

 Paws for Heroes History